 In the 1900s, several depression marshes fell victim to ditching, which was meant to drain the wetlands for additional cattle grazing or mosquito control.
 Within the last 10 years, many of the ditches have been filled or blocked, allowing for a more natural hydroperiod of the wetlands and hydrologic sheet flow over the landscape during the rainy season.
-Many ditches still require filling or plugging to repair the natural hydroperiod of the marshes.
+A number of ditches still require filling or plugging to repair the natural hydroperiod of the marshes.
 Several depression marshes (approximately three acres total) within the park were planted with bald cypress (Taxodium distichum) by the CCC.
 Four of these sites are expected to be restored to depression marshes with repeated treatment by fire.
-The sixth site is unlikely to expand due to its location within the prairie hammock north of Ranch House Road.
+Depression marshes will be monitored to ensure there is no additional expansion of cypress.
+The sixth site is unlikely to expand due to its location within the prairie hammock north of Ranch House Road and will be maintained as a dome swamp.